solipsist01/dockerfiles/phpvirtualbox/README.md

     -e ID_USER=vboxUser \
     -e ID_PW='vboxUserPassword' \
     -e CONF_browserRestrictFolders="/data,/home" \
-    -d jazzdd/phpvirtualbox
+    -d solipsist01/phpvirtualbox
 ```

+# parameter breakdown

 * `-p {OutsidePort}:80` - will bind the webserver to the given host port
-* `-d jazzdd/phpvirtualbox` - the name of this docker image
+* `-d solipsist01/phpvirtualbox` - the name of this docker image
 * `-e ID_NAME` - name of the vbox server
 * `-e ID_PORT_18083_TCP` - ip/hostname and port of the vbox server
 * `-e ID_USER` - user name of the user in the vbox group